How to Say “Hello” in Asian Languages?

-Welcome to Myanmar – a country of high touristic and historical interest.
-When visit its famous pagodas and enjoy its chaotic charm, do not miss chances to know more about the local customs by saying “Min-ga-la-ba shin” (if you are a woman) or “Min-ga-la-ba khin-bah” (if you are a man).
+Welcome to Myanmar – a country of high tourism and historical interest.
+When visiting its famous pagodas and enjoying its chaotic charm, do not miss chances to know more about the local customs by saying “Min-ga-la-ba shin” (if you are a woman) or “Min-ga-la-ba khin-bah” (if you are a man).

 Each language has its own way to say “hello” and even this word in most cases is the easiest word to learn, sometimes it is still too difficult to say it right.
 However, keep in mind that pronunciation is not a point, the point is that you tried to learn and show your interest in that culture.
 So we hope that you will always be confident to start your journal and create your own story with a “hello”.